 The Maryland Institute for Policy Analysis and Research and The Hilltop Institute support graduate students through externally funded grants and research projects.

-The department offers two fellowships to help outstanding public policy students pursue their graduate studies.
+The school offers two fellowships to help outstanding public policy students pursue their graduate studies.
 The fellowships are based on merit and are available to full and part-time students.